trueos/pcbsd/src-qt5/docs/preinstall.rst

 shared folders between the host and guest, better video support, and a shared clipboard.
 To install these after installation, use :ref:`AppCafe®` and search for "virtualbox".

-.. note:: the first time you run VirtualBox on a PC-BSD® system, a background script will automatically give your user account the permissions required to run this application.
+.. note:: The first time you run VirtualBox on a PC-BSD® system, a background script will automatically give your user account the permissions required to run this application.
 Depending upon your desktop, this might break any existing shortcuts to VirtualBox.
 To fix the shortcut, logout and back in.

 If your computer is running another operating system, download the binary for your operating system from the